donal-s/roi-trace-selector/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+Copyright 2020-22 DemonSoft.org - the code is Apache licenced, the branding isn't.
+If you fork the repository, get your own :)